Jah524/prism/README.md

 - Word2Vec by skip-gram with negative-sampling
 - RNNLM with negative-sampling

-This library also includes some basic neural network model (e.g. feedforward, LSTM).
+This library also includes some basic neural network model (e.g. feedforward, LSTM, encoder-decoder).
 See demonstration section and [examples](/src/examples) for more detail.

 ## Usage